mjounes2/SOC/SOAR/Shuffle-main/README.md

 export DOCKER_API_VERSION=1.40
 ```

-AND THAT's it - hopefully it worked.
-If it didn't please email [frikky@shuffler.io](mailto:frikky@shuffler.io)
+AND THAT's it - hopefully, it worked.
+If it didn't please email [SOC@Vaporvm.com](mailto:soc@vaporvm.com)